Old Fashioned Chipped Beef Dip

 Just mix, taste and adjust any seasonings as you go along, and you just can hardly go wrong.

-I do happen to love a little mustard powder, which is an ingredient I use pretty often in dips, spreads, barbecue-type items, and my fave deviled eggs.
+I do happen to love a little mustard powder, it’s an ingredient I use often in dips, spreads, barbecue-type items, potato salad, and my fave deviled eggs.
 I also recognize that a lot of people don’t keep that magic in their spice collection, so no worries if you wish to leave it out.

 How to Store Old Fashioned Chipped Beef Dip: